About Us — Who Are We?

-Yes, we're a pair (over 20 years now).
+Yes, we're a pair (for nearly 30 years now).
 We fell in love on Earth Day 1991.
 And what a time we've had together since then!
 We make our home in a Gulf Island community in southern British Columbia, we now make our home in Victoria, Canada, near Vancouver.

 We make a great team.
 Peter has a rational, science-guy kind of brain, while I have a humanities background and lean more towards the intuitive.
 We spend most of our time researching environmental issues (especially global warming / climate change, which is the greatest threat ever to the survival of humanity and most life on our precious planet).
 In fact, Peter works full-time now at synthesizing the climate change research and reporting what he's learned to others through online films, presentations, websites, academic journal submissions, and articles in print media.

 We've had good times and bad times together throughout our years of activism and environmental education — when I'm feeling despondent about the future we humans are creating for the children of all species, Peter inspires me to keep at it.
 When Peter feels the weight of the world on his shoulders, I'm able to lift his spirits.